 - 8.1 The school recognises that in a modern learning environment, use of the Internet, multimedia devices and digital imaging facilities are part of everyday requirements.
 However, pupil safety will remain the priority of the school.
 All staff are required to sign the Local Authority Safe use of the Internet Policy and be aware of the safety mechanisms and requirements built into all IT within school. - 8.2 All staff are aware that any items that have capability for use of the Internet or the creation of digital images must only be used by pupils when appropriate supervision and audit mechanisms are in place. - 8.3 All digital devices utilised to capture, store or process images of children must belong to the school and comply with IT security requirements.
 All educational activities involving use of IT will be undertaken only on school issued equipment.
 Pupils will not be permitted to directly access items that are not subject to school IT security.
-All items of school IT must be properly disposed of in line with Local Authority policy when they are no longer in use. - 8.4 Staff will not use personal items for work purposes nor will they be permitted to utilise school equipment for personal use.
-This provides an additional safeguard for the security of pupils' images and reaffirms for staff the stringent responsibilities that come with the creation of digital images of children. - 8.5 If any IT item (including mobile phones) that belongs to a member of staff is brought onto school site, it is the responsibility of the staff member to ensure that these items contain nothing of an inappropriate nature.
+All items of school IT must be properly disposed of in line with Local Authority policy when they are no longer in use. - 8.4 Staff are only permitted to email pupils about school related matters.
+This must be when using an email account that is part of the secure school network domain and should be via a work related device.
+If staff do not have access to a work related device then communication about school related matters must be via an email account that is part of the secure school network domain.
+Staff are not permitted to use personal email accounts to communicate with pupils nor will they be permitted to utilise school equipment for personal use.
+This provides an additional safeguard for the security of pupils' images and reaffirms for staff the stringent responsibilities that come with the creation of digital images of children.

+- 8.5 If any IT item (including mobile phones) that belongs to a member of staff is brought onto school site, it is the responsibility of the staff member to ensure that these items contain nothing of an inappropriate nature.
 Should personal items be lost or stolen, the contents of the item remain the responsibility of the member of staff that brought it onto school site. - 8.6 All staff are required to familiarise themselves with the Councils Social Media Policy.
 Social networking sites are part of everyday culture within the cyber environment and all staff will promote safe use of the internet to all pupils.
 The school curriculum will include the input of appropriately trained personnel around Internet Safety and safe use of media items.
 Staff will ensure that any personal use of social networking sites does not in any way impinge upon the school or their professional standards.
 Any concerns regarding a staff member's conduct should be brought to the immediate attention of the Headteacher/Setting Leader. - 8.7 Any attempt by a pupil to contact staff via such internet sites will immediately be reported to the Headteacher/Setting Leader or DSP.
 Appropriate advice will then be given to pupils and parents/carers regarding professional boundaries and pupil safety. - 8.8 If there is any suspicion that any multimedia device or computer contains images or content of an inappropriate nature, the Headteacher/setting leader or DSP should be informed immediately.
-Immediate advice should be sought from the Education

-Safeguarding Manager or Corporate IT, who can then implement the relevant Safeguarding Incident Reporting Procedures.
+Immediate advice should be sought from the Education Safeguarding Manager or Corporate IT, who can then implement the relevant Safeguarding Incident Reporting Procedures.
 Appendix 8